 This web site will provide you a better understanding of the latest services, history, activities and information about the work accomplished at the Harwich Lifeboat Station .

-By 12.00pm, the Lifeboat had returned to station and was refuelled and made ready for service.
+By 1.20pm, the inshore lifeboat had returned to station and was refuelled and made ready for service.